hyprwm/Hyprland/docs/ISSUE_GUIDELINES.md

 If your bug crashes Hyprland, append additionally:
 - The Hyprland log
-- Coredump / Coredump analysis (with a stacktrace)
 - Your config
+- (v0.22.0beta and up) The Hyprland Crash Report
+- (v0.21.0beta and below) Coredump / Coredump analysis (with a stacktrace)

 **Important**: Please do NOT use any package for reporting bugs!
 Clone and compile from source.